conormiley/press-releases/README.md

 # Press Releases

-Internal Press Releases are a powerful tool
+Internal Press Releases are a powerful tool for helping to define the vision of a future product or service and provide distribute that information throughout companies.
+This technique has been in use by companies across a broad range of industries for both external customer facing products and internal products.

-Based on Amazon's template for writing a Press Release to describe the future state of a product or project.
-Useful for helping to define the vision and goals of an initiative or idea.
+Based on [Amazon's template](templates/amazon-template.md) for writing a Press Release to describe the future state of a product or project.

-## Amazon Template

-A template can be found [here](templates/amazon-template.md) to help with constructing your Press Release.

-### Supporting Links
+## Supporting Links

 [Werner Vogel - Working Backwards](https://www.allthingsdistributed.com/2006/11/working_backwards.html)